adielcristo/symfony-doc-pt-br/messenger.rst

 If the message fails again, it will be re-sent back to the failure transport due to the normal :ref:`retry rules <messenger-retries-failures>`.
 Once the max retry has been hit, the message will be discarded permanently.

+.. versionadded:: 7.2

+    The option to skip a message in the ``messenger:failed:retry`` command was introduced in Symfony 7.2

 Multiple Failed Transports
 ~~~~~~~~~~~~~~~~~~~~~~~~~~